nazo6/installer.nvim/README.md

   installer.nvim
 </h1>

-`installer.nvim` is a plugin that allows external dependencies (Language Server, Debug Adapter) to be installed in neovim, making the configuration fully reproducible.
+`installer.nvim` is a plugin that allows you to install external dependencies from neovim and reproduce their configuration.

+## Status
+Unstable.
+Core function and LS integration is almost stable, but others will change.

 ## Features
 - Many builtin installers.
 - Most of builtin installers support windows.
 - Able to create custom installers.
-- Configurable by lua.
+- Configurable.

-You can find the built-in installer [here](./BUILTINS.md)
+You can find the built-in modules [here](./BUILTINS.md)

 ## Install
 This plugin requires `plenary.nvim`.